Evaluation of chronic pain in adults

 Chronic pain affects more than 100 million people in the United States and accounts for 20 percent of outpatient visits, 12 percent of all prescriptions, and over 100 billion dollars in direct and indirect expenses .
 Pain-related expenditures (direct costs and lost wages) in the United States exceed those for cancer, heart disease, and diabetes combined .
-The use and misuse of opioids for management of chronic pain is a major concern, with problems arising from their multiple adverse side effects including drug dependency, from drug diversion, and from undertreatment of chronic pain symptoms for fear of narcotic abuse.
+The use and misuse of opioids for management of chronic pain is a major concern, with problems arising from their multiple adverse side effects including drug dependency, from drug diversion, and from under-treatment of chronic pain symptoms for fear of opioid abuse.
 Chronic pain is thus a major medical and social issue, affecting the quality of life of individual patients, their friends and families, the work force, and society in general.

-A comprehensive pain evaluation is essential to develop an effective plan for treatment.
+A comprehensive pain evaluation is essential to developing an effective plan for treatment.
 Although there are unique aspects to every individual's pain complaints, there are many common elements to the pain evaluation, irrespective of the pain complaint.
-An appropriate history and physical examination are vital to proper evaluation.
+An appropriate history and physical examination are vital to a proper evaluation.
 Laboratory studies, imaging, and other diagnostic testing may be appropriate in selected situations.

 The evaluation of patients complaining of persistent pain is discussed here.
 The definition, classification, and pathogenesis of chronic pain, and overview of its treatment are discussed separately.
 (See "Overview of the treatment of chronic pain" and "Definition and pathogenesis of chronic pain".)

 COMMON CAUSES OF CHRONIC PAIN